gogcom/galaxy-ue-oss-plugin/README.md

 Online::GetIdentityInterface(TEXT("GOG"))->Login(0, accountCredentials);
 ```

-# Using the Achivements:
+# Using the Achievements:
-Prior to using the achivements:
+Prior to using the achievements:
-* Achivements must be defined in [GOG Devportal](https://devportal.gog.com/panel/games "GOG Devportal")
+* Achievements must be defined in [GOG Devportal](https://devportal.gog.com/panel/games "GOG Devportal")
-* Achivements **API Key**s as defined in Devportal should be provided to engine configuration file:
+* Achievements **API Key**s as defined in Devportal should be provided to engine configuration file:

 ```
 [OnlineSubsystemGOG]